cmkobel/mspipeline1/README.md

-This is a very simple pipeline to transform .d files with an appropriate database into sane protein calls with abundances.

-This pipeline can be seen as a snakemake wrapped version of https://fragpipe.nesvilab.org/docs/tutorial_linux.html

-The workflow is based on msfragger and aims to keep a tidy tree of output files.
+This pipeline takes 1) a list of .d files and 2) a list of fasta-amino acid files and outputs sane protein calls with abundances.
+It uses philosopher database and fragpipe to do the job.
+The snakemake pipeline maintains a nice output file tree.

 ### Why you should use this pipeline